SandaruwanWeerawardhana/SandaruwanWeerawardhana/README.md

 <h1 align="center">ツ Hello, I'm Sandaruwan</h1>
 <h3 align="center">---|--> Full-Stack Developer <--|---</h3>
 <br>
-<p align="center">I am fascinated by how computer technology 🌐 has brought changes to our lives that could never have been predicted.
-My enthusiasm for software engineering has perpetually developed since an early age.
-I love exploring new tech stacks 💻 and leveraging them to build cool stuff 🛠️</p>
+<p align="center">The impact of computer technology 🌐 on our lives continues to amaze me — it has transformed the world in ways we never could have imagined.
+My passion for software engineering has been growing ever since I was a kid.
+I enjoy diving into new tech stacks 💻 and using them to create awesome, innovative projects 🛠️.</p>
 <p align="center">
  <img src="https://komarev.com/ghpvc/?username=SandaruwanWeerawardhana&label=Profile%20views&color=0e75b6&style=flat" alt="SandaruwanWeerawardhana" />
 </p>